 Many parents want that as well, but with so many options it’s hard to narrow the curriculum down to a workable load that leaves space to explore and the confidence that you are doing enough.

-Unfortunately, following the government curriculum requirements is a problem for many homeschoolers.
+Unfortunately, following the registration curriculum requirements is a problem for most Australian homeschoolers.